 Overview

-Interior finishing runs from the ground up, quite literally โ subfloor first, then finished flooring, then wall treatments, each depending on the layer beneath it being correctly sized and installed.
-This guide walks through that sequence for a typical room finishing project, covering flooring, carpet (including stairs), epoxy coatings, and the most common wall treatments: shiplap, wainscoting, and wallpaper.
+Interior finishing runs from the ground up, quite literally: subfloor first, then finished flooring, then wall treatments, each depending on the layer beneath being correctly sized and installed.
+This guide walks through that sequence for a typical room finishing project, covering flooring, carpet (including stairs), epoxy coatings, and the most common wall treatments, shiplap, wainscoting, and wallpaper.

-Follow the order below for a full room, or jump to the specific material you're working with.
+Follow the order below for a full room, or jump straight to the material you're working with.

 Step 1: Size the Subfloor

-Before any finished flooring goes down, subfloor plywood needs to match the span between floor joists โ undersized subfloor thickness leads to flex that can crack tile or cause squeaking under carpet or hardwood over time.
+Before any finished flooring goes down, subfloor plywood needs to match the span between floor joists.
+Undersized subfloor thickness leads to flex, and that flex cracks tile or causes squeaking under carpet or hardwood over time.

 The Plywood Calculator sizes sheet count and recommends thickness based on your room dimensions and joist spacing.